VendettaForFreedom/TeleTweet/README.md

 - **Twitter Configuration**:
   - `ACCESS_KEY` and `ACCESS_SECRET`: Your Twitter API key and secret key, obtained when you create a new application on the Twitter Developer portal.
-  - Additional Twitter-specific configurations may include tokens for user authentication: `ACCESS_TOKEN` and `ACCESS_TOKEN_SECRET`, which are typically obtained through the OAuth process when a user authenticates their account with your application.
+  - Additional Twitter-specific configurations may include tokens for user authentication: `CONSUMER_KEY` and `CONSUMER_SECRET`, which are typically obtained through the OAuth process when a user authenticates their account with your application.

 - **Bot Settings**:
   - `CHANNEL_ID` and `CONFIG_CHANNEL_ID`: Telegram channel IDs used for specific functionalities by the bot, if required.